Damuna/Notes/Red_theory.md

 - 22, 2222 -> SSH
 - 1433, 3306, 5432, 27017 -> DB: MsSQLS, MySQL, PSQL, Mongo

-## nxc

-Generic tool to navigate all the authentication protocols.
-The guide: https://www.netexec.wiki/

-`nxc [PROTOCOL] [TARGET] -u [USERNAME] -p [PASSWORD] --port [PORT] [OPTIONS]`

-To do *password spraying*, you can put a file instead of the username, with the most common ones, and using the `--continue-on-success` flag

-Possible protocols:

-	- ftp
-	- smb
-	- ssh
-	- vnc
-	- rdp
-	- winrm
-	- msSQL

 # Network

 ## Service Hacking